“Foraging” Mt. Helix

 IMG_1184

 I use the term foraging very loosely here.
+But foraging mt.
+Helix was a great way to start the day and a great party.

 A few weeks ago I cooked a lovely dinner party in Mission Bay for a ladies getaway weekend.
 We had adventured up to Mount Helix that morning to play around.
 As we were exploring, we came across a lush patch of mustard flowers.
 As discovered on one of our nature hikes on Dictionary Hill, mustard flowers have a taste more like cabbage/broccoli then mustard.
 That instantly became the impetus for a dish.